vtex/ux-writing/docs/text-patterns/apis.md

 | DEL       | Cancel, Delete                |

-💡Examples: List Product Review Rate, Create SKU Service Type, Update Cart Items.

 - If what differentiates endpoints is a certain query param, add it as a complement.
-Ex.
-Get frequency options by subscriptionId.
 - Use terminology consistent with the endpoint's attributes.

+💡Examples: List Product Review Rate, Create SKU Service Type, Update Cart Items, Get frequency options by subscriptionId..

 ## API: Endpoint Descriptions